Milky Way photography

 Focus:

 Use live view.
 To focus the camera in the dark, use your camera’s live view, zoom in, and focus on a bright star.
-You can also use the infinity setting on your lens but do several test shots to see if it is accurate.
+You can also use the infinity setting on your lens but do several test shots to determine accuracy.
 It can be a little off on some lenses.
 If you have subject matter like a tree, shine a flashlight on the tree to obtain focus, then carefully, without touching the focus, switch it to manual focus.
 Do this each time you change your shot.

 Manual Mode: